poornima-udacity/evaluation-generator/README.md

 ##to dos to refine this script:

-1. Write code quality items in a “student friendly” format in the html form, e.g. UTF-8 not used -> The project does not use UTF-8 for character encoding.
+1. Write code quality items in a “student friendly” format in the html form, e.g. UTF-8 not used -> The project does not use UTF-8 for character encoding. - done
-2. add version number in the html form
+2. add version number in the html form - done
-3. add help text “\par”  \\ for newline in personalmessage field.
+3. add help text “\par”  \\ for newline in personalmessage field. - done
 4. prefilled suggestions for each of the “suggestion fields” in the form.
 5. download the csv file from the script.
-6. rename the generated file to incorporate the coursename, version and studentname
+6. rename the generated file to incorporate the coursename, version and studentname - done
 7. give user the ability to choose the student name, so that csv can have more than one student information.
-8. fix the code so that latex runs without errors.
+8. fix the code so that latex runs without errors. - done
 9. write code for exceeds specifications.
 10. run the latex file through python to generate pdf.